Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/H-U-N-T-E-R-B-O-R-N---Deep-Dive.md

 ## Player Crafting

-This is a crafting system unique to Hunterborn and been expanded upon in wildlander, intended to provide multiple uses for the bones you harvest from animal (or monster) carcasses.
+This is a crafting system unique to Hunterborn and been expanded upon in Wildlander, intended to provide multiple uses for the bones you harvest from animal (or monster) carcasses.
 Although there are not a great many Player Crafting recipes, the items you can craft can be very useful at low levels, especially in a game configured for less loot and a tough economy.
 Consequently, most items are not very powerful and won't make you a lot of money, although at higher levels (in your Harvest skill) you will be able to craft a few more potent weapons and arrows.

-Using the ability doesn't require any furniture like a forge or tanning rack, but does require that you have one of the wildlander toolkits in your inventory.
+Using the ability doesn't require any furniture like a forge or tanning rack, but does require that you have one of the Wildlander tool-kits in your inventory.

 Which items you can craft depends on your harvesting level, which represents your skill and knowledge with the bones and organs of animals, and to a certain extent your manual dexterity in working with them.
 There are several categories of items you can craft with Player Crafting: Bone bits, arrows, weapons, hunting knives, engraved bones, bone amulets, and bone rings.
 Outside of these categories, there are also cache markers, the flute (merely a flavor item in the vanilla game), and Frostfall's own mortar and pestle.